Since We Started

 Continue with that teacher or try someone else.

 My style of teaching revolves around a solid foundation in technique and proper ways to practice.
 This is the hardest part about having music lessons, because its all about muscle memory.
-I advise learning the basics before jumping straight into learning songs.
-Again, its very important to play the right way, and more importantly, practice the right way.
-Another thing that I teach is that failure is not bad in itself, but its only part of the process that lets a sudent know what to work on.
+I advise learning the basics before jumping straight into learning pieces.
+It's very important to play the right way, and more importantly, practice the right way.
+Another thing that I teach is that failure is not bad in itself, but its only part of the process that lets a student know what to work on.
 Many times, failure is a result of certain muscles and movements not being trained yet, and not something that is out of reach.
 When learning how to play an instrument, patience is a must.

 Since We Started